Mischa Barton Obtains ‘Sex Tape Restraining Order’ Against Two Ex-Boyfriends

 She told the court that she believed that one or both of the men were responsible for the sex tape scandal because she knew that they were desperately in need of money.

-Barton’s lawyer Lisa Bloom, had confirmed in a statement released on Tuesday, March 14, that a former boyfriend had filmed Barton nude while she was having sex without her knowledge or permission.
+Barton’s lawyer, Lisa Bloom, had confirmed in a statement released on Tuesday, March 14, that a former boyfriend had filmed Barton nude while she was having sex without her knowledge or permission.

-But Ms. Bloom warned that her client was determined to enforce her rights and ensure that the sex tapes were not allowed to circulate.
+However, Ms. Bloom warned that her client was determined to enforce her rights and ensure that the sex tapes were not allowed to circulate.

 “It has been reported that naked or sexually explicit images of Ms. Barton are being shopped around,” Bloom said in the statement, according to the Hollywood Gossip.
 “Ms. Barton does not consent to any disclosure of any such images.
 She believes that she was recorded without her consent by someone she was seeing at the time.
 There’s a name for this disgusting conduct: Revenge pornography.”